guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 **Forming Your Error Budget**

 In order to base these decisions on objective data, the two teams jointly define a quarterly error budget based on the service's service level objective, or SLO.
-The error budget provides a clear, objetive metric that determines how unreliable the service is allowed to be within a single quarter.
-This metric remover thepolitics from negotiations between the SREs and the product developers when deciding how much risk to allow.
+The error budget provides a clear, objective metric that determines how unreliable the service is allowed to be within a single quarter.
+This metric remover the politics from negotiations between the SREs and the product developers when deciding how much risk to allow.

 Our practice is then as follows: